• Skip to primary navigation

 • Diced raw onion.
 For even more heat, add a spoonful of diced raw onion.

 • Roasted jalapeños.
-Add more spiciness with subtle smoky flavor by adding roasted jalapeños (see my post on how to roast jalapeños!)
+Add more spiciness with subtle smoky flavor by adding roasted jalapeños.

 • Sour cream.
 Add (dairy or plant-based) sour cream or yogurt for a creamy topping.